linkedin/rest.li/guide_restli_server.md

     curl "http://<hostname:port>/widgets/number=1&thing.make=adruino&thing.model=uno

-If params are added, they are represented in the url under the "$params" prefix like this:
+If params are added, they are represented in the URL under the "$params" prefix like this: